Types of GST in India – What is CGST, SGST and IGST?

 Goods and Services Tax(GST) came into effect on 1st July 2017, by amending the Constitution of India.
-It is the One hundred and first amendment introduced by the Government of India.
-GST was hailed as a significant tax reform of Independent India, that will help streamline the taxation process and reshaping India’s $2.4 trillion economies.
-The primary objective was to strive for $5 trillion benchmark set by the government for the country’s economy, making India a major economic powerhouse of the world.
+It is the One Hundred and First Amendments introduced by the Government of India.
+GST was hailed as a significant tax reform of Independent India, that will help streamline the taxation process and reshape India’s $2.4 trillion economy.
+The primary objective was to strive for a $5 trillion benchmark set by the government for the country’s economy, making India a major economic powerhouse of the world.

-Under GST regime, there are five distinct tax slabs to make tax collection easy, these are – 0%, 5%, 12%, 18%, 28%.
-Most of the items of daily consumption of masses are charged 5% tax, while luxury items invites 28% tax.
-Most of the other products are kept under 18% tax bracket.
-To encourage gems and jewellery industry which is a prime export of India, there is a special rate, which is .25% for precious and semi-precious rough stones while 3% on gold.
+Under the GST regime, there are five distinct tax slabs to make tax collection easy, these are – 0%, 5%, 12%, 18%, and 28%.
+Most of the items of daily consumption by the masses are charged a 5% tax, while luxury items invite a 28% tax.
+Most of the other products are kept under the 18% tax bracket.
+To encourage the gems and jewellery industry which is a prime export of India, there is a special rate, which is .25% for precious and semi-precious rough stones while 3% for gold.

 The Main Features of GST